In vitro fertilisation: Legal status

+United States

-Federal regulations in the United States include screening requirements and restrictions on donations, but generally do not affect sexually intimate partners.
-However, doctors may be required to provide treatments due to nondiscrimination laws, as for example in California.
-The US state of Tennessee proposed a bill in 2009 that would have defined donor IVF as adoption.
-During the same session another bill proposed barring adoption from any unmarried and cohabitating couple, and activist groups stated that passing the first bill would effectively stop unmarried women from using IVF.
+Despite strong popular support (7 out of 10 adults consider IVF access a good thing and 67% believe that health insurance plans should cover IVF), IVF can involve complicated legal issues and has become a contentious issue in US politics.
+Federal regulations include screening requirements and restrictions on donations, but these generally do not affect heterosexually intimate partners.
+Doctors may be required to provide treatments to unmarried or LGBTQ couples under non-discrimination laws, as for example in California.
+The state of Tennessee proposed a bill in 2009 that would have defined donor IVF as adoption.
+During the same session, another bill proposed barring adoption from any unmarried and cohabitating couple, and activist groups stated that passing the first bill would effectively stop unmarried women from using IVF.
 Neither of these bills passed.

+In 2023, the Practice Committee of the American Society for Reproductive Medicine (ASRM) updated its guidelines for the definition of "infertility" to include those who need medical interventions "in order to achieve a successful pregnancy either as an individual or with a partner."
+In many states, legal and financial decisions about provision of infertility treatments reference this "official" definition.
+On September 29, 2024, California Governor Gavin Newsom signed SB 729, legislation which aligns with the ASRM definition of "infertility".